Can you fix my site that I made with Visual Composer (or other drag-and-drop tool)?

 What are some good web hosts?

-By the way, I don’t work on Windows hosting servers much.
+I don’t work on Windows hosting servers much.
 This would include IIS, ASP.NET, and the like.
 I work in the far more common Unix environment.
 If you don’t know what platform your site runs on, it’s probably a flavor of Unix.
 That said, on occasion I have worked on sites hosted on Windows servers, but if you need significant alterations at the server level, that may not be my type of job.

 I’m getting an error on my site.
 Can you fix that?